matyalatte/tuw/examples/components/choices/README.md

 `combo` is a type for a combo box, and `radio` is for radio buttons.
 They require `items` to specify choices.
-`label` is the string that will be displayed in GUI.
+Each item should have `label` to specify a string that will be displayed in GUI.
-`value` is the actual value that will be injected in commands.
+You can also use `value` to specify the actual value that will be injected in commands.